A BRIEF BIOGRAPHY OF GRIGORI RASPUTIN

 In June 1914 a woman named Khioniya Guseva stabbed Rasputin but failed to kill him.
 That year the First World War began and Rasputin continued to have great influence over the Tsarina, especially after the Tsar moved near the front to command the Russian army.
 Inevitably Rasputin made many enemies.

-Finally Prince Yusopov decided to murder Rasputin.
-He was lured to a party early in the morning of 17 December 1916.
-Rasputin was given cakes and wine laced with cyanide but it seemed to have no effect.
-So Yusopov shot him.
-The conspirators believing Rasputin was dead the murderers but after a time he sprang to life and tried to escape.
-So Yusopov shot him twice more.
-The murderers then bound the body of Rasputin and threw it into a river.>/P>
+Finally Prince Yusupov decided to murder Rasputin.
+He was lured to a party early in the morning of 30 December 1916.
+Yusupov shot him.
+The murderers then threw the body of Rasputin into a river.

 However the police quickly recovered it.
 Professor Kosorotov performed an autopsy.
-He found 3 bullet wounds but no evidence of poisoning.
-(Why the cyanide did not affect Rasputin is not known).
-Rasputin was buried on 22 December 1916.
+He found 3 bullet wounds.
+Rasputin was buried on 3 January 1917.

 A timeline of Russia